 In stock markets, risks may differ from one approach to another.
 In some cases, investors should look at past performance to assess the possibility of volatility in an asset.
 Another investment diversification method involves a range of instruments and asset classes.

-Risk management is one of the most important aspects of being a successful stock trader.
-Many traders believe that they can mitigate their risks by picking the right stocks and making smart trades.
+Risk management is one of the most important aspects of a successful stock trader.
+Many traders believe they can mitigate risks by picking the right stocks and making smart trades.

 While this may be true to some extent, it’s not the only factor that affects a stock trader’s success.
-To truly minimize risk, you need to have a firm understanding of risk management principles and use them in everything you do as a trader.
+To truly minimize risk, you need to understand risk management principles and use them in everything you do as a trader.

 What is Risk Management in Trading?